NannyML/nannyml/docs/quick.rst

 Monitoring performance is relatively straightforward when :term:`targets<Target>` are available but this is often not the case.
 Labels can be delayed, costly or impossible to get.
-In such cases, estimating performance is a good start of monitoring workflow.
+In such cases, estimating performance is a good start of the monitoring workflow.
 NannyML can estimate the performance of an ML model in production without access to targets.

 Before proceeding, we need to introduce the notion of :term:`data chunks<Data Chunk>`.
 The natural way of